Stockley D. Hays: Death and legacy

-Hays fell ill and died on September 8, 1831.
-The Southern Statesman newspaper of Jackson published an obituary for Hays that read: "Mr. Hays' death of bilious fever has spread an unusual gloom around us—possessed of hospitable, kind, and generous feelings, even to a fault, no man had fewer enemies...Hays was by profession a lawyer—endued with a strong mind, and possessing advantages of liberal education.
+Stockley D. Hays fell ill and died on September 8, 1831.
+According to his obituary in the Jackson newspaper Southern Statesman:

+Mr. Hays' death of bilious fever has spread an unusual gloom around us—possessed of hospitable, kind, and generous feelings, even to a fault, no man had fewer enemies ...
+Hays was by profession a lawyer—endued with a strong mind, and possessing advantages of liberal education.
 Fame and fortune were within his grasp, but such were his social habits that neither ambition or parsimony could find a resting place in his bosom.
-For the purpose of removing his family he had just returned in apparently good health from Clinton, Mississippi, where he had been for some time attending his official duties as Register of the Land Office.
+For the purpose of removing his family, he had just returned in apparently good health from Clinton, Mississippi, where he had been for some time attending his official duties as Register of the Land Office.
 He has left a widow, two children, and numerous train of relatives.
+Masonic honors.

-Masonic honors."
-Hays' widow, Lydia Butler Hays, died in Shelby County, Tennessee in November 1865 at approximately 75 years of age.
-J. G. Cisco wrote graciously of Hays in a 1903 history of Madison County, Tennessee, describing him as "a lawyer of ability and a genial gentleman.
-He was said to have been the finest looking man in Jackson, being over six feet tall and weighed two hundred pounds...Mr.
-S. D. Hays, a prominent lawyer of Jackson, is a grandson of Colonel Hays."
-In 1904, Hays' grandson was featured as a notable attorney in an advertorial insert about the commerce and industry of Jackson, Tennessee.
-In 2017, descendants and researchers had grave markers placed at Jackson's Riverside Cemetery for Hays, his sister Narcissa Hays, and his mother Jane Donelson Hays.
+Hays' widow, Lydia Butler Hays, died in Shelby County, Tennessee, on November 22, 1865, at age 77.
+J. G. Cisco wrote of Stockley Hays in a 1903 history of Madison County, Tennessee, describing him as "a lawyer of ability and a genial gentleman.
+He was said to have been the finest-looking man in Jackson, being over tall and weighed 200 lb ...
+Mr. S. D. Hays, a prominent lawyer of Jackson, is a grandson of Colonel Hays."
+In 1904, Hays' grandson was featured as a notable attorney in an advertorial insert about the commerce and industry of Jackson.
+In 2017, descendants and researchers placed grave markers at Riverside Cemetery (Jackson, Tennessee) for Hays, his sister Narcissa Hays, and his mother Jane Donelson Hays.

-Historian Lorman Ratner described Andrew Jackson as a boy without a father, and a man without sons, which may have motivated him to accept guardianship of dozens of young people who lived with him at various times or whom he both assisted and used for his own benefit.
+Historian Lorman Ratner described Andrew Jackson as a boy without a father and a man without sons, which may have motivated him to accept guardianship of dozens of young people who lived with him at various times, or whom he both assisted and used for his own benefit.
 Hays, as a nephew of Andrew Jackson, was one of the several early participants in and beneficiaries of this system.
-Andrew Jackson's marriage to Rachel Donelson came with a literal "army of brothers" (and nephews), and together they engaged in what has been described as vertically integrated family-business imperialism: "They fought the native peoples, negotiated the treaties to end the fighting and demanded native lands as the price of war, surveyed the newly available lands, bought those lands, litigated over disputed boundaries, adjudicated the cases, and made and kept laws within the region that had been carved out of Indian lands."
+Jackson's marriage to Rachel Donelson came with an "army of brothers" and nephews, and together they engaged in what has been described as vertically integrated family-business imperialism.
+According to Inman (2017): "They fought the native peoples, negotiated the treaties to end the fighting and demanded native lands as the price of war, surveyed the newly available lands, bought those lands, litigated over disputed boundaries, adjudicated the cases, and made and kept laws within the region that had been carved out of Indian lands".